 Eiffel Tower Facts – Tidbits You Probably Didn’t Know

-The Eiffel Tower is a great place to visit when you are in Paris, whether it is to spend a beautiful picnic day or taking a tour.
+The Eiffel Tower is a great place to visit when you are in Paris, whether to spend a beautiful picnic day or take a tour.
 But if you want to go inside and up the Tower, you will have to book a ticket in advance.

 Gustave Eiffel is the notorious Eiffel Tower architect.
 He was also an engineer.
 The design and building of the Eiffel Tower was the highlight of his career.

-The construction of the tower took two years, two months and five days to be completed.
-It was finished on March 31, 1889.
+The construction of the tower took two years, two months, and five days to be completed.
+The Eiffel Tower was finished on March 31, 1889.

 The specific location of the Eiffel Tower is Champ de Mars, in Paris, France.
 It is a perfect location for locals and tourists to spend the day, even if they don’t go up the tower.

-Now that we have covered some of the basics, let us move on to more detailed and less known facts about this magnificent metal structure.
+Now that we have covered some basics let us move on to more detailed and less-known facts about this magnificent metal structure.

 Historic Eiffel Tower Facts

-The Tower was named after Eiffel, who lead the project and used his company for the construction of the building.
+The Tower was named after Eiffel, who led the project and used his company to construct the building.

-Although the Eiffel Tower is named after Gustave Eiffel, the design was actually made by two men that worked in his company, Maurice Koechlin and Emile Nouguier, who drew the original design.
+Although the Eiffel Tower is named after Gustave Eiffel, the design was made by two men who worked in his company, Maurice Koechlin and Emile Nouguier, who drew the original design.

 It was originally meant to stand for only 20 years, but the potential experimental uses of the tower, particularly its antenna, saved it from being torn down.

-The Eiffel Tower was the tallest man-made structure in the world for a total of 41 years, up until the Chrysler Building was finished in 1930, located in New York City.
+The Eiffel Tower was the tallest man-made structure in the world for 41 years, up until the Chrysler Building was finished in 1930, located in New York City.